walder/Skynet-IADS/README.md

 # Thanks
 Special thaks to Spearzone and Coranthia for researching public available information on IADS networks and getting me up to speed on how such a system works.
-Also I shamelessly incorporated [Grimes SAM DB](https://forums.eagle.ru/showthread.php?t=118175) from his IADS script.
+I based the SAM site setup on [Grimes SAM DB](https://forums.eagle.ru/showthread.php?t=118175) from his IADS script, however I removed range data since Skynet loads that from DCS.

 # FAQ